With Dual Diagnosis Treatment

 Call (855) 448-9507 for 24/7 help with dual diagnosis treatment.

 Big Timber Mental Health Center Office is a mental health facility in Big Timber, MT, located at 515 Hooper Street, 59011 zip code.
-Big Timber Mental Health Center Office offers Outpatient treatment and Telemedicine/telehealth.
-Big Timber Mental Health Center Office provides Trauma therapy, Behavior modification and Cognitive behavioral therapy to Children/adolescents, Adults and Young adults.
-Some other services provided by Big Timber Mental Health Center Office include Suicide prevention services, Family psychoeducation and Case management.
+Big Timber Mental Health Center Office offers Telemedicine/telehealth and Outpatient treatment.
+Big Timber Mental Health Center Office provides Integrated dual diagnosis disorder treatment, Cognitive behavioral therapy and Behavior modification to Children/adolescents, Adults and Young adults.
+Some other services offered by Big Timber Mental Health Center Office include Suicide prevention services, Family psychoeducation and Education services.

 Shodair Childrens Hospital is a mental health facility in Helena, MT, located at 2755 Colonial Drive, 59601 zip code.
-Shodair Childrens Hospital offers Outpatient treatment, Residential treatment and Hospital inpatient treatment.
-Shodair Childrens Hospital provides Individual psychotherapy, Trauma therapy and Group therapy to Children/adolescents.
+Shodair Childrens Hospital offers Hospital inpatient treatment, Residential treatment and Outpatient treatment.
+Shodair Childrens Hospital provides Activity therapy, Group therapy and Cognitive behavioral therapy to Children/adolescents.
 Shodair Childrens Hospital also supports Children/adolescents with serious emotional disturbance.
-Some other services provided by Shodair Childrens Hospital include Education services, Suicide prevention services and Case management.
+Some other services provided by Shodair Childrens Hospital include Diet and exercise counseling, Education services and Suicide prevention services.

 St Peters Hospital Behavioral Health Unit is a mental health facility in Helena, MT, located at 2475 East Broadway Street, 59601 zip code.
 St Peters Hospital Behavioral Health Unit offers Telemedicine/telehealth and Hospital inpatient treatment.
-St Peters Hospital Behavioral Health Unit provides Psychotropic medication, Individual psychotherapy and Group therapy to Adults, Young adults and Seniors 65 or older.
-St Peters Hospital Behavioral Health Unit also supports Seniors or older adults, Persons with serious mental illness and Persons with Alzheimer's or dementia.
-Some other services provided by St Peters Hospital Behavioral Health Unit include Case management and Suicide prevention services.
+St Peters Hospital Behavioral Health Unit provides Dialectical behavior therapy, Psychotropic medication and Activity therapy to Adults, Seniors 65 or older and Young adults.
+St Peters Hospital Behavioral Health Unit also supports Persons with serious mental illness, Persons with Alzheimer's or dementia and Seniors or older adults.
+Some other services offered by St Peters Hospital Behavioral Health Unit include Case management and Suicide prevention services.

 Intermountain Childrens Home And Services is a mental health facility in Helena, MT, located at 500 South Lamborn Street, 59601 zip code.
 Intermountain Childrens Home And Services offers Telemedicine/telehealth, Partial hospitalization/day treatment and Residential treatment.
-Intermountain Childrens Home And Services provides Individual psychotherapy, Trauma therapy and Psychotropic medication to Children/adolescents.
-Intermountain Childrens Home And Services also supports Persons with post-traumatic stress disorder, Children/adolescents with serious emotional disturbance and Persons with HIV or AIDS.
-Some other services offered by Intermountain Childrens Home And Services include Intensive case management, Diet and exercise counseling and Psychosocial rehabilitation services.
+Intermountain Childrens Home And Services provides Trauma therapy, Psychotropic medication and Activity therapy to Children/adolescents.
+Intermountain Childrens Home And Services also supports Persons with HIV or AIDS, Persons with post-traumatic stress disorder and Children/adolescents with serious emotional disturbance.
+Some other services offered by Intermountain Childrens Home And Services include Education services, Diet and exercise counseling and Intensive case management.

 Pureview Health Center is a mental health facility in Helena, MT, located at 1930 9th Avenue, 59601 zip code.
 Pureview Health Center offers Telemedicine/telehealth and Outpatient treatment.
-Pureview Health Center provides Individual psychotherapy, Psychotropic medication and Cognitive behavioral therapy to Children/adolescents, Young adults and Seniors 65 or older.
+Pureview Health Center provides Couples/family therapy, Psychotropic medication and Behavior modification to Children/adolescents, Young adults and Seniors 65 or older.
 Pureview Health Center also supports Persons with co-occurring mental and substance use disorders.
-Some other services provided by Pureview Health Center include Integrated primary care services, Education services and Vocational rehabilitation services.
+Some other services provided by Pureview Health Center include Housing services, Vocational rehabilitation services and Suicide prevention services.

 Call (855) 448-9507 for 24/7 help with dual diagnosis treatment.